golemfactory/gvmkit-build-rs/README.md

 cargo run --release -- <image_name> --push --nologin
 ```

-# changing squashfs options when creating image
+## Changing squashfs options when creating image

 You can change compression used in mskquashfs to produce more or less compact images.

-Look for help for more information
+Look for help for more information.
+Note that currently zstd is not supported by Golem Network (you can use xz instead for extra compact images).
 ```
 gvmkit-build --help
 ```